-After the third consecutive instructional day, any student withdrawing from a course will receive a grade of "W" through the midpoint of the semester.
-Faculty will assign students withdrawing after that date either a WP - withdrew passing or WF - withdrew failing.
-The last date which a student may officially withdraw from a class and receive a WP/WF is posted on the academic calendar.
-A student who wishes to withdraw from a course(s), but does not want to totally withdraw from the college, must obtain a Change of Registration form available from the Registrar's Office/Student Affairs Office.
-A student who stops attending class but does not officially withdraw may receive a failing grade and/or loss of financial aid.
+After the third consecutive instructional day, any student withdrawing from a class will receive a grade of "W" through 60% of the term.
+The last date which a student may officially withdraw from a class is posted on the academic calendar.
+A student who wishes to withdraw from a course(s), but does not want to totally withdraw from the college, must obtain a Drop/Add form available from the Registrar's Office/ Student Affairs Office.
+Please note that faculty reserve the right to withdraw students from their class if the student stops attending the class during the withdrawal period.
+A student who stops attending after the deadline to withdraw may receive a failing grade and/or loss of financial aid.